ivanqiu819/F3BE/README.md

 The final step is embedding extraction and visualization, which requires the Point-SAM environment.
 Store the path of the python interpreter under the local Point_sam environment into "Embedding Extraction" > "Env_Path" in the config.json file, and write the path of the pretrained weight file into "Ckpt_Path".

 On the GUI interface, select the "experiment" folder in the project to be processed, then click the three buttons in sequence, and wait for the success prompt.
-The point cloud will be generated in "point cloud" under the "experiment" folder, and the embedding results will be generated in the "embeddings" folder.
+The point cloud will be generated(around 2 seconds per pointcloud) in "point cloud" under the "experiment" folder, and the embedding results will be generated in the "embeddings" folder(around 0.14 seconds per pointcloud if rotation is set to be 1).
 Finally, click "UMAP and Visualize" to generate an interactive UMAP graph.

 <p align="center">
 <img src="pictures/extraction_page.png" height="300">